andob/OutOfROOM/README.md

 object NotesDatabase { ... }
 ```

 By using the requery SQLite compatibility library, a version of the SQLite library will be bundled with your app.
 This will yield in larger APK size.
-Advantages of using latest SQLite: speed, security fixes, all your app users will use the exact same SQLite version across a wide range of devices.
+Advantages of using latest SQLite: latest features, latest security fixes, speed, plus app users will use the exact same SQLite version regardless of device.

 ### Migrating from ROOM

 This library does not provide an automatic tool to migrate from ROOM.
-The recommended way to migrate is:
+How I did the migration:

-- Write unit tests on the entire persistence layer (on ALL methods from all DAOs)
+- Wrote unit tests on the entire persistence layer (on ALL methods from all DAOs)
-- Replace ROOM with OutOfRoom, rewrite code keeping DAO API (method signatures) intact
+- Replaced ROOM with OutOfRoom, rewrote code keeping DAO API (method signatures) intact
-- Run persistence unit tests again, fix the errors
+- Ran persistence unit tests again, fixed the errors

 ### License